Board of Directors nominees

 Dr. Mulligan received his medical degree from the University of Louisville School of Medicine.

-As a leader in two different transplant institutions over the past 20 years with extensive experiences in the multiple organizations surrounding the field of transplantation, I have been intimately involved in the many diverse aspects of leading, collaborating and developing the field with a continued focus on what is best for patients across the nation.
+As a leader in two different transplant institutions over the past 20 years with extensive experiences in the multiple organizations surrounding the field of transplantation, he has been intimately involved in the many diverse aspects of leading, collaborating and developing the field with a continued focus on what is best for patients across the nation.

-The OPTN has always been a fundamental organization in which I have cherished a rich participation and hope to continue my career growing my involvement.
-The vision and goals of the OPTN resonate within me as a professional and as a physician.
+This has always been a fundamental organization in which I have cherished a rich participation and hope to continue my career growing my involvement.
+The mission and vision resonate within me as a professional and as a physician.
 I feel responsible to maintain a fair and balanced perspective centered on the needs of our patients who we serve to remain enthusiastically involved in the most critical organization that governs our performance, creates our policies and sets opportunities for our future.
 Despite the unprecedented impacts and the changes we have all needed to make, I am so amazed that we managed to not only continue but actually increase the numbers of deceased donors in the U.S. that we did in 2019!
 Our system continues to provide more donors and more organs for more transplants every year!

 Vote for one